 Arts & Culture

-Tate St Ives reopened on 14th October after a £20 million extension and refurbishment.
-Their exhibitions will be 'Rebecca Warren - All that heaven allows' and 'Modern Art and St Ives'.
+Tate Gallery originally opened in June 1993, the shape of the building echoes the former gas works.
+As the gallery was averaging 240,000 visitors per year, it was granted to extend the exhibition space in 2013.
+After a period of being closed, Tate St Ives reopened on 14th October 2017 after a £20 million extension and refurbishment.
+This year their exhibitions will be 'Rebecca Warren - All that heaven allows' and 'Modern Art and St Ives'.

 Barbara Hepworth Museum

 Barbara Hepworth Museum is closed until Spring 2018 due to conservation works.